Noroff-FEU-Assignments/project-exam-1-JonasHope/README.md

 ## Description

 This is a travel blog page made for my projext exam year 1.
-All the content of the page is stored in a wordpress database and fetched uising javascript.
+All the content of the page is stored in a wordpress database.
-Lorem ipsum is used for the maintext paragraphs, headers should make sence.
+Lorem ipsum is used for the maintext paragraphs.

 ## :hammer_and_wrench: Built With:
 <div>